 10 Problems Facing Ecommerce Business in NigeriaAbbakin

-As digital technology and ecommerce platforms are rapidly growing in many countries of the word, here are major challenges and problems facing e-commerce business in Nigeria.
+As digital technology and ecommerce platforms continue to grow rapidly in many countries of the word, here are major challenges or problems facing e-commerce business in Nigeria.

 A lot of people argue that e-commerce platforms, for example, Jumia and Konga have succeeded and made a lot of money.
 But despite the popularity of these ecommerce websites, things are not actually working that well with online shopping businesses in Nigeria.